borela/bulkren/README.md

 ```
 bulkren <path> <find> <replace> [ignore] [options]

-path     Path to search the nodes.
+<path>     Path to search the nodes.

-find     Regex used to match the node’s name.
-It doesn’t apply to the
+<find>     Regex used to match the node’s name.
+It applies only to the
-         entire path string.
+           node’s name, not the entire path.

-replace  A pattern for the new name.
+<replace>  A pattern for the new name.
 Use $1, $2, $n... to reference
            capturing groups from the find pattern.

-ignore   Regex used to ignore nodes.
+[ignore]   Regex used to ignore nodes.
 It applies to the entire path.

 Options:
   -n, --dry-run       Test the command.                                [boolean]
   -d, --ignore-dirs   Ignore directories.                              [boolean]
   -f, --ignore-files  Ignore files.                                    [boolean]
   -r, --recursive     List the directories recursively.                [boolean]
+  -s, --silent        Don’t output anything to the standard outputs.   [boolean]
-  --help              Show help                                        [boolean]
+  --help              Show usage instructions.                         [boolean]
-  --version           Show version number                              [boolean]
+  --version           Show bulkren version.                            [boolean]

 Examples:
   bulkren . "/foo/i" ../bar baz -d    Find nodes with the name “foo”(case